Lords Mobile

-Lords Mobile is a video game developed and published by IGG, and is available to download on Android, iOS, and Steam.
+Lords Mobile is a real-time strategy and construction game developed and published by IGG.
+It was released on Android, iOS, and Steam globally on 14 March 2016.
 The game is free to play and offers in-app purchases.
 According to App Annie, the game is one of the top-grossing apps (strategy) on the App Store (iOS) and Google Play.
 The official description of the game states that it has more than 200 million players around the world.

-In 2016, Lords Mobile won the Google Play Awards for "Best Competitive Game", and in 2017 it was nominated for "Best Multiplayer Game" and called "Android Excellence Game" by Google.
+In 2016, Lords Mobile won the Google Play Awards for "Best Competitive Game", and in 2017, it was nominated for "Best Multiplayer Game" and called "Android Excellence Game" by Google.